 It’s easy to understand why the dark is so unappealing.
-A lack of proper lighting can make your subjects look frightening, silly, or just unusual.
-However, using a limited amount of light has its benefits.
+A lack of proper lighting can make your subjects look frightening or unusual.
+But using a limited amount of light has its benefits.

-To avoid taking dark and unflattering portraits, be in control of whichever light source you have.
-If it’s too dark outside, use a torch (or even a torch with a reflector), a street lamp, headlights, or anything else you can find.
+To avoid taking dark and unflattering portraits, control whichever light source you have.
+If it’s too dark outside, use a torch, street lamp, headlights, or anything else you can find.

 3. Capturing the Wrong Details

-Details can add a lot of depth to a portrait, but they can also make subjects look less appealing.
-Portrait photographers like Cole Spouse masterfully capture both subjects and backgrounds without ruining their compositions.
+Details can add depth to a portrait, but they can also make subjects look less appealing.
+Portrait photographers like Cole Spouse capture subjects and backgrounds without ruining their compositions.

 Other photographers, like Anastasia Volkova, prefer to separate their subjects from everything else.

-The aperture (or f-number) you use depends on the kind of background you want to include in your photograph:
+The aperture (or f-number) you use depends on the kind of background you want in your photograph:

 - If you want a soft background filled with bokeh, use a small f-number like f/1.4 and f/2.
-Make sure the background colours complement your subject.
+Make sure the background colors complement your subject.
 This way, you’ll get visually appealing results.

 - If you want a sharp background, use larger f-numbers like f/16 and f/22.
-Unless you have a specific vision in mind, don’t photograph busy backgrounds.
+Unless you have a specific vision in mind, avoid busy backgrounds.
 If you do, your subjects will blend in and look unflattering.
-Instead, shoot in front of simple backgrounds that complement your subjects’ clothes, pose, etc.
+Instead, try shooting in front of simple backgrounds that complement your subjects’ clothes or pose.

 2. Getting Too Close to the Model

 Closeup portraits are great for highlighting facial features and experimenting with new angles.
 However, you can’t take a closeup with any kind of lens.